Cosmic acceleration from quantum Friedmann equations: Introduction

 where $\kappa^2 = 4\pi G/3$, $G$ is Newton's constant, and $R$ refers to the size of the universe.
 The second Friedmann equation is

-The presence of $\Lambda$ in the right-hand side thus indeed makes all the difference for cosmic acceleration so it seems.
-The jury is still out on the exact nature or physical origin of that $\Lambda$ \cite{DarkEnergyReview}.
-In particular it is not settled whether the cosmological constant is strictly of quantum mechanical origin and/or whether it represents a systematic (dynamical) {\it versus} a fluctuation effect.
-One suggestion is that in a UV complete theory it corresponds to the quantum vacuum energy.
-Another suggestion is to attribute $\Lambda$ to the back-reaction of cosmic fluctuations onto the background evolution or even to a violation of the Copernican principle by assigning a special place for the earth in the universe \cite{backreaction, Enqvist}.\\

-In the case of a dust universe, the pressure term in \eqref{need} is negligible, $p/c^2 =0$, and we think of a perfect classical fluid which has very small kinetic energy compared to its rest mass.
-In the present paper we discuss the modifications of the corresponding Friedmann equations \eqref{1f}--\eqref{need} in the context of a mini-superspace description of quantum gravity following ideas of Squires \cite{squires92} and of Pinto-Neto and Santini \cite{pinto-neto03}.
-The set-up thus arises from applying the usual quantization techniques to a symmetry-reduced classical theory but, in contrast with \cite{pinto-neto03} where stiff matter is considered, in the present paper matter is given by dust as described by Brown and Kucha{\v r} \cite{brown95}, which seems more adequate to describe the universe shortly after recombination.
-Similarly as in \cite{pinto-neto03} we find that the evolution may display accelerated expansion, without any need for an explicit cosmological constant.
-The comparison with the $\Lambda$CDM observations turns out to be remarkably good here.\\
+The presence of $\Lambda$ in the right-hand side thus indeed makes all the difference for cosmic acceleration, so it seems.
+There remain controversies on the exact nature or physical origin of that $\Lambda$.
+In particular, it is not settled whether the cosmological constant is strictly of quantum mechanical origin and/or whether it represents a systematic (dynamical) {\it versus} a fluctuation effect.
+One suggestion is that in a UV-complete theory it corresponds to the quantum vacuum energy.
+Another suggestion is to attribute $\Lambda$ to the back-reaction of cosmic fluctuations onto the background evolution or even to a violation of the Copernican principle by assigning a special place for the earth in the universe \cite{backreaction, Enqvist}.
+There have also been explorations to derive it as a quantum gravity effect \cite{copeland06,josset17,perez18,perez19}.\\ The contribution in the present paper is much more modest: it only concerns a change of physics at an effective, more macroscopic level, with quantum forces adding up to the energy-stress tensor, while local properties of the cosmos are not to be altered.
+We assume e.g.\ that photons still move on null geodesics and redshift according to the laws of geometric optics in general relativity.
+More specifically, we discuss the modifications of the corresponding Friedmann equations \eqref{1f}--\eqref{need} in the context of a mini-superspace description of quantum gravity following ideas of Squires \cite{squires92} and of Pinto-Neto and Santini \cite{pinto-neto03}.
+The set-up thus arises from applying the usual quantization techniques to a symmetry-reduced classical theory but, in contrast with \cite{pinto-neto03} where stiff matter is considered, in the present paper matter is given by dust as described by Brown and Kucha{\v r} \cite{brown95}.
+We believe that is more adequate to describe the universe shortly after recombination.{\footnote{To describe the radiation dominated era, there is the Schutz formalism for general perfect fluids as described in e.g.\ \cite{schutz71,alvarenga02,letelier10,pinto-neto19}.}} Similarly as in \cite{pinto-neto03} we find that the evolution may display accelerated expansion, without any need for an explicit cosmological constant.\\